Krak9n/rottedfetch/README.md

 ```

 ### Arch Linux <br />
-Users of superior may download it from AUR.
+Users of superior distro may download it from AUR.
 ```
 yay -S rottedfetch
 ```